mrrSwift/SelfBot-Telegram/README.md

  -----------------------------------------
 ## How to use a robot

--Upload the code to the host
+-Upload the code to the host (Now need to download old vers of MadelineProto)

 -Open the file in your browser and enter your number along with the country code (ex: 098 123 456 7899)